Fallout (band)

 After three years of steady gigging, Fallout broke up.
-Peter and Louie went on to form Carnivore, and Josh and John formed Original Sin.
-After the breakup of Original Sin, John Campos went on to form his own production company: Powerhouse Entertainment Group, Inc. John recorded, produced, and wrote songs for many independent and major label artists, such as Bret Reilly, Surfing Moses, Jennifer Marks, Alex Skolnick, the Tito Puente band, Jimmy Delgado, Fat Joe, Mink, and more.
+Steele and Beateaux went on to form Carnivore, and Silver and Campos formed Original Sin.
+After the breakup of Original Sin, Campos went on to form his own production company: Powerhouse Entertainment Group, Inc. Campos recorded, produced, and wrote songs for many independent and major label artists, such as Bret Reilly, Surfing Moses, Jennifer Marks, Alex Skolnick, the Tito Puente band, Jimmy Delgado, Fat Joe, Mink, and more.
 He now runs a studio and production company out of Astoria, New York called One Mind Music.